rewardful/rest-api-docs/README.md

 <a id="request-response-formats"></a>
 ## Request and Response Formats

-Rewardful will provide a JSON-based REST API through which AND CO can create affiliate accounts and fetch data for reporting.
+Rewardful will provide a JSON-based REST API through which merchants can create affiliate accounts and fetch data for reporting.
 Endpoints accept [form-encoded](https://en.wikipedia.org/wiki/POST_(HTTP)#Use_for_submitting_web_forms) request bodies and return [JSON-encoded](http://www.json.org/) responses.

 Rewardful uses [UUID strings](https://en.wikipedia.org/wiki/Universally_unique_identifier) for primary keys (IDs) for all resources.
 If you plan to store Rewardful IDs in your database, make sure to use a column type (string, UUID, etc) appropriate for your database engine.